Dir–Chitral Motorway: History

+The project is a 30-kilometre (19-mile) four-lane motorway that begins and ends within the Lower Dir district of Khyber Pakhtunkhwa.
+It is planned to be constructed between Chakdara and Rabat in Dir Lower and will include two tunnels, the longest of which will extend approximately five kilometers through the Ouch Mountain.
+The estimated cost of the project is Rs.
+40 billion.

+ECNEC approved the project on 10 Sep 2021.
 As of the beginning of 2023, the KP government had concluded the feasibility study for the project and was in the final stages of administrative documentation.
 The Public-Private Partnership committee had granted approval for the commercial and financial feasibility study.

 Controversies

-The decision to put the Dir-Chitral expressway project on hold has drawn criticism from the communities of Dir, Bajaur, and Chitral.
+The decision to put the Dir-Chitral Motorway project on hold has drawn criticism from the communities of Dir, Bajaur, and Chitral.
 Both political figures and civil society advocates are urging the government to resume the project within the framework of CPEC.
 They emphasize that this route, being the safest, shortest, and strategically crucial, would effectively connect Pakistan to the Central Asian States.